 Why do I have to provide proof of my situation when requesting a modification prior to 3 years?

-Because we need proof of a 30% increase or decrease in income to review the order earlier than three years.
+Because we need proof of a change in circumstance to review the order earlier than three years.
 This is for either party.
 The agency will deny your request for an early review without the required documentation.
-If it has been less than 3 years the documentation of the qualifying change is required and MUST be attached to the Request for an Administrative Review of the Support Order (JFS 01849)
+If it has been less than 3 years, the documentation of the qualifying change is required and MUST be attached to the Request for an Administrative Review of the Support Order (JFS 01849)

-How long does it take to know if the Modification is granted or denied?
+How long does it take to know if the request for an Administrative Adjustment Review is granted or denied?

 Within 15 days.

-Do I have to appear at the Administrative Review?
+Do I have to appear at the Adjustment Review?

-No. The initial review date is done in the agency without either party present.
-Both parties will receive the recommendation for the revised child support/cash medical support/health insurance coverage in the mail.
+No. The adjustment review is done in the agency without either party present.
+Both parties will receive the Administrative Adjustment Recommendation for the revised child support/cash medical support/health insurance coverage in the mail.

 Is my employer notified right away to amend my wage withholding?

 No. Nothing is changed in the system until the adjusted child support order is signed by the hearing officer or by the judge and filed.
-When you receive the “Findings and Recommendations” in the mail, they are just a recommendation, not a final order.
-Both parties have 14 days to object to the Findings and Recommendations.
+When you receive the Administrative Adjustment Recommendation in the mail, it is just a recommendation, not a final order.
+Both parties have 14 days to object to the Recommendation.
 You should not take the “recommendation” to your employer and tell them to change your wage withholding.
 The CSEA will send your employer an amended wage withholding when the order is finalized.